 4. Warming blankets Warming blankets or other devices can help older people warm up if they’ve gotten too cold.
 Older adults tend to have more difficulty staying warm than younger people do.

 5. Bedside commodes For some older adults, using a standard toilet—or simply walking to the bathroom—can be difficult and may lead to falls.
 Bedside commodes, which look like a cross between a chair and a toilet, can help.
 The height can be adjusted so the older person can sit on and get off the commode easily and safely.

-Source: Geriatric Emergency Department Guidelines, developed and endorsed by the American College of Emergency Physicians, the American Geriatrics Society, the Emergency Nurses Association, and the Society of Academic Emergency Medication, and supported through the AGS Geriatrics-for-Specialists Initiative which is funded by the John A. Hartford Foundation.
+Source: Geriatric Emergency Department Guidelines, developed and endorsed by the American College of Emergency Physicians, the American Geriatrics Society, the Emergency Nurses Association, and the Society for Academic Emergency Medicine, and supported through the AGS Geriatrics-for-Specialists Initiative which is funded by the John A. Hartford Foundation.
 See GeriatricsCareOnline.org for the full guidelines.